sc0pena/Boston_air_bnb/README.md

 ## Results<a name="results"></a>
 - A business explanation of the results can be found on Medium: LINK HERE
-- For question 1 - number of bedrooms/bathrooms is correlated to pricing (number increases, price of listing increases).
-A higher correlation exists between pricing and bedrooms then it does for pricing and bathrooms.
 - CRISP-DM process flow, coding, and technical notation found within the Jupyter notebook

 ## Licensing, Authors, and Acknowledgements<a name="licensing"></a>